Mark DeRosa: Career statistics

 DeRosa spent parts of 16 seasons in the major leagues.
 In 1,241 games (3,633 at bats), he batted .268 with 538 runs scored, 975 hits, 196 doubles, 12 triples, 100 home runs, and 494 RBI.
 Primarily a shortstop early in his career, he became a versatile utility man, ultimately making 363 appearances at third base, 343 appearances at second base, 167 appearances in right field, 120 appearances at shortstop, 90 appearances in left field, and 53 appearances at first base.

 Personal life and post-playing career

 DeRosa married former model Heidi Miller in 2002.
 Their daughter, Gabriella Faith, was born prematurely by two and a half months on July 28, 2003, after Heidi had spent 10 weeks in the hospital.
 Though Gabriella was hospitalized with tubes inserted for several weeks, she ultimately progressed to normal health.
 He is good friends with Jim Finn, his football teammate in high school and college.
 Bon Jovi is one of his favorite bands.

 After retiring, DeRosa accepted a position as a studio analyst with the MLB Network.
-He has been the broadcast announcer for the video game franchise MLB: The Show since replacing Harold Reynolds in MLB The Show 18 until MLB The Show 21.
+He was the broadcast announcer for the video game franchise MLB: The Show since replacing Harold Reynolds in MLB The Show 18 until MLB The Show 21.